Intrenion/Milcraft/doctrine/on-operations.md

 Fire support wastes scarce resources when destruction becomes its only purpose.

 **Action**
-Prioritize fire support according to the effect needed by the tactical plan.
+Prioritize fire support based on the effect required by the tactical plan.

 **Outcome**
 Supporting weapons help tactical forces act with greater advantage.